 A person has 10 working days from the date of a citation to contact the court, either by mail or by appearing at Belton Municipal Court.
 A phone call is not a substitute for an appearance.
-Options for handling your citation are as follows:
+Options for handling your citation are:

 The following citations may be dismissed by paying a $10 fee and providing proof of correcting the deficiency by providing a paid receipt for registration of the vehicle cited as well as the penalty fee assessed by the Tax Assessor's office:

 No Proof of Insurance (Failure to Maintain Financial Responsibility)

 Citation may be dismissed if a driver provides proof of insurance from an insurance company for the date and time of the violation.

 Deferred Disposition is a process in which the Judge requires the Defendant to adhere to certain terms.
 If those terms are completed successfully, the citation is dismissed.
 Terms may include, but are not limited to, refraining from committing certain violation during a specific period, attending a defensive driving class, or completing a specified number of community service hours.
 There are also additional fees that will apply in addition to the original amount of the citation.
 If the Defendant does not complete the terms of deferred disposition a conviction will be entered on the Defendant's driving record.

 Belton Municipal Court accepts credit card payments over the phone (254-933-5838), or online.
 Fines may also be paid in person at the Finance Building at 100 S. Davis Street by cash, check, money order, or credit card.
 If you are unable to pay your citation, you can request other arrangements in person at 100 S Davis Street.